 One day, Robert uses his Romanian debit card to draw out £50 from his Romanian bank account from a cash machine in London.
 Robert has made a remittance of £50 of his Romanian rental income.

 Anthony uses a builder to build an extension to his UK property.
 He pays for it using money in his Spanish bank account that is there from the sale of a Spanish investment property, making a direct transfer from the Spanish account to the builder’s account.
-Although Anthony has not remitted any money directly, a service has been provided in the UK for a relevant person (himself) using a foreign gain.
+Although Anthony has not remitted any money directly, a service has been provided in the UK for a relevant person (i.e. himself) using proceeds from a foreign gain.
 A remittance of a foreign gain has therefore taken place.

-If possible, it is best to avoid making remittance of income or gains.
+If possible, it is best to avoid making remittance of income or gains because you may inadvertently create a UK tax liability by doing so.
 It can be difficult to avoid making remittances without a full understanding of the law and advice from a tax adviser.
 You can find out where to find advice in our 'getting help section' of the site.

 Some items that have been bought with foreign income or gains may be brought into the UK without incurring a tax charge, including:

-- items of clothing, footwear, jewellery or watches that are brought to the UK for personal use.
-If you sell the items once they are in the UK they no longer qualify as exempt and will be considered to be remittances;
+- items of clothing, footwear, jewellery or watches that are brought to the UK for personal use (although if you sell the items once they are in the UK they no longer qualify as exempt and will be considered to be remittances);

 - property with a value of less than £1,000;